MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 # Instantiating A Store Object

-We want to ensure that the CoreData is available from the moment your app launches.
+We want to ensure that the CoreData is available from the moment our app launches.

 We also want to ensure there are not multiple versions of the `NSPersistentContainer`, the Managed Object Context, etc.